 That night, while tucking into the bed, she heard the same words in the booming voice.
 A shiver ran down her spine.
 She wore her gown, picked her luggage, and dashed out of the tavern.

-A few days later, came a couple with a son.
+A few days later, a couple came with a son.
 The couple wanted a separate room for themselves, but the only other room available for the son was haunted.

 The son said, “Cool, a real ghost.
 I will live in it!”